News 18-07 (No.367)

 An Ahlborn electric organ used in the old south building’s auditorium has been relocated to the new sanctuary, including moving both its speakers and console.
 We installed the Ahlborn electric organ’s existing loudspeaker on the rear wall of the sanctuary and distributed additional, new speakers at the front lectern and at the ceiling equipment grid.
 With the support of the new, auxiliary speakers, the organ’s music can be heard throughout the sanctuary.

-When the project completed, we measured the acoustics of the new sanctuary and obtained a reverberation time of 1.6 seconds (at 500 Hz, with the space empty of people).
+When the project completed, we measured the acoustics of the new sanctuary and obtained a sound reverberation time of 1.6 seconds (at 500 Hz, with the space empty of people).
 This result provides a significantly longer reverberation time compared with the auditorium that the sanctuary replaced.
 During the measuring process, we invited the organ music teacher to attend and play in the new sanctuary.
 The teacher confirmed the ease of playing the organ in the new space and also complimented us on the sanctuary’s acoustics.

 The new Japanese school year began in April.
 I am glad that we were able to build a space where the students can enjoy their daily worship services and other activities with improved acoustics.